Computer Science Research Seminar

 - If you cannot attend the seminar on your scheduled date, please ask the seminar organizers to change the date.

-- Attendance of your academic advisor(s) is encouraged, but not mandatory.
+- Attendance of your academic advisor(s) is strongly encouraged.

 - Grade for the course "Computer Science Seminar B"